CosmWasm/docs-deprecated/learn/simple-option/testing.md

 cargo test
 ```

-If all green, you can be sure it will %99 chance work on the chain.
+If all green, the code will run work on chain.